 The following procedures are implemented by the City of Evanston pursuant to the amendments to the Illinois Freedom of Information Act (FOIA), effective January 1, 2010.

 All requests for public records shall be submitted to the Evanston City Clerk.
-Requests may be mailed to the City Clerk, 2100 Ridge Avenue, Evanston, IL 60201, submitted in person (room 1200) during regular business hours, 8:30 a.m. to 5 p.m., Monday through Friday, excluding holidays, by emailing firstname.lastname@example.org, email@example.com and firstname.lastname@example.org or fax to the City Clerk at (847) 448-8131.
+You can use the online system (Next Request - https://evanston.nextrequest.com/ ) to submit a FOIA or requests may be mailed to the City Clerk, 2100 Ridge Avenue, Evanston, IL 60201, submitted in person (room 1200) during regular business hours, by emailing FOIA@cityofevanston.org, or fax to the City Clerk at (847) 448-8189.

 Appeals for denials will no longer be handled by the City Manager's Office as of January 01, 2010.
 All appeals must be submitted to the PAC Officer within 60 calendar days after the denial of the FOIA request.
-Address your request to Cara Smith, Public Access Counselor, Office of the Attorney General, 500 S. 2nd Street, Springfield, Illinois 62706.
+Address your request to Sarah Pratt, Public Access Counselor, Office of the Attorney General, 500 S. 2nd Street, Springfield, Illinois 62706.

 PLEASE NOTE: The City of Evanston does not retain records regarding either the Police or Firefighter’s Pension Board materials.
 All FOIA (Freedom of Information Act) requests regarding Police or Firefighter’s Pension Board materials should be submitted directly to the Public Information Officer of the Fund: